 While customers care about price, the lowest price isn’t going to convince them to stick with your brand.
 You’ll only do that if you provide them with a great, personalized experience and give them a reason to be loyal to you.
 Your website needs to be fast and responsive, and customers should be able to easily find what they’re looking for.

-To build your own customer loyalty program, check out our Product Selection Tool to find software that can help.
+To build your own customer loyalty program, check out our Customer Loyalty Software Product Selection Tool to find software that can help.
 After answering a few short questions, you’ll get a customized list of software recommendations for your business.